 Scientific investigations include both practical investigations and secondary-sourced investigations.
 Practical investigations are an essential part of the Year 11 course and must occupy a minimum of 35 hours of course time, including time allocated to practical investigations in depth studies.

+Assessment: HSC Course only

-External Assessment Weighting Internal Assessment Weighting % A three hour written % Skills in working scientifically 40 examination: Knowledge & Understanding 60 100 100
+External Assessment Weighting % Internal Assessment Weighting %

+A three hour written examination: Skills in working scientifically Knowledge & Understanding 40

+60

+100 100